ivymaynard/DS_portfolio/README.md

-Here is a breif overview of my academic qualification, my technical skills, as well as links to a few projects I created while learning R.
+Welcome to my data science portfolio.
+My name is Ivy Maynard, and I am learning all about programming through sabermetrics and sports analytics.
+Below is a brief overview of my academic qualifications and my technical skills, as well as links to a few projects I created while learning R.

 ## Education